Saifedean Ammous: The Bitcoin Standard

 Ammous published The Bitcoin Standard in 2018, which has since become one of the most widely read books on Bitcoin and Austrian economics, translated into 38 languages.
 The book explains Bitcoin’s development, attributes, and limitations, placing it within the broader context of monetary history.
 Ammous argues that Bitcoin, with its limited supply and permissionless nature, represents the most advanced form of money and a viable alternative to inflation-prone fiat currencies.

-The book has attracted endorsements from high-profile individuals, such as Michael Saylor, CEO of MicroStrategy, who has credited it as a major influence on his company’s decision to adopt a Bitcoin standard.
+The book has attracted endorsements from high-profile individuals, such as Michael Saylor, former CEO of MicroStrategy, who has credited it as a major influence on his company’s decision to adopt a Bitcoin standard.
 Saylor has publicly recommended The Bitcoin Standard as essential reading for those interested in monetary theory and the potential of Bitcoin.

-Additionally, U.S. congressman Warren Davidson praised The Bitcoin Standard as “one of the best books in recent memory,” further reflecting the influence of Ammous’s work on policy discussions.
+In 2024, U.S. Representative Thomas Massie stated that listening to The Bitcoin Standard influenced his decision to reintroduce the Federal Reserve Board Abolition Act, legislation aimed at dismantling the central bank.

+The book also drew critique from a scholar specializing in Austrian economics.
+In a review for the Quarterly Journal of Austrian Economics, monetary theorist Kristoffer Mousten Hansen contested Ammous’s emphasis on the stock-to-flow ratio, calling it a "red herring," and contended that the essential distinction in sound money lies in whether the production of the money commodity is driven by entrepreneurs seeking profits or by fiat whim.